taylorsudo/tumblr-backup/README.md

 The script will:
 1. Fetch all posts from your blog
-2. Check for existing post files and skip them
+2. Group posts by day
-3. Create `output_dir/YYYY/MM/DD/` folders with filenames prefixed by the post time
+3. Create `output_dir/YYYY/MM/DD.md` files for each day
 4. Download attachments into that day's `Attachments/` folder (if enabled)
-5. Save each post as an individual markdown file
+5. Save all posts from each day in a single markdown file with timestamps as H2 headings

 ### Incremental Backups

-The script automatically skips posts that have already been backed up by checking if the file exists.
+The script automatically skips days that have already been backed up by checking if the daily file exists.
 When you run the script again:
-- Only new posts are created
+- Only new days are created
 - Already downloaded attachments files in the day's `Attachments/` folder are skipped
-- No duplicate posts will be created
+- Existing daily files are not overwritten

 This makes it efficient to run regularly (e.g., daily or weekly) to keep your backup up-to-date.